-- 13. The Annual General Meeting is to be composed of the following delegates: - a.
-Association: Every Club/Association/League in good standing shall have one (1) vote for registering. - b.
-Board of Directors: Each SLA Board Member shall have one (1) vote. - 14.
-The Annual General Meeting of the Saskatchewan Lacrosse Association will be held within four months after the Fiscal Year End. - 15.
-That the Saskatchewan Lacrosse Association Annual General Meeting be rotated throughout the province to Club/Associations willing to co-host this event.
-The location of the following year's Annual General Meeting shall be determined at the current Annual General Meeting. - 16.
-Each delegate present at the Annual General Meeting in conformity with Bylaw 13.a and shall have the right to (One)1 vote. - 17.
-Each Club or Association shall appoint one delegate, who shall cast the votes for that Club or Association. - 18.
-Voting shall proceed by a show of hands, unless three (3) delegates request a ballot prior to the calling of the vote by the Chairperson. - 19.
-In the event the vote results in a tie, the Chairperson shall cast the deciding vote.
+- 17. The Annual General Meeting is to be composed of the following delegates: - a.
+All Member Associations in good standing will have two (2) votes at SLA Meetings where voting is required (Sector Meetings, AGM, Special Meetings). - All Associate Member Association in good standing that have been in operation for one year will have one (1) vote at SLA Meetings where voting is required (Sector Meetings, AGM, Special Meetings) - c.
+Honorary Members will not have any votes at SLA Meetings. - d.
+Each Board/Executive Member will have two votes (2) - 18.
+The Annual General Meeting of the Saskatchewan Lacrosse Association will be held yearly on the last Sunday of January.
+The Sector Meeting weekend of the Saskatchewan Lacrosse Association will be held the weekend after the Lacrosse Canada Annual General Meeting.
+The Saskatchewan Lacrosse Association Board of Directors may change the above times in an unforeseen circumstance occurs, should this happen, the Membership will be informed in a timely manner. - 19.
+The Saskatchewan Lacrosse Association Annual General Meeting will be rotated between Saskatoon and Regina.
+The Saskatchewan Lacrosse Association Sector Meetings will take place in the opposite city of the Annual General Meeting providing proper facilities are able to be booked. - 20.
+Each delegate present at the Annual General Meeting shall have the right to the amount of votes determined by Bylaw 13. - 21.
+Each Club or Association shall appoint one delegate, who shall cast the votes for that Club or Association. - 22.
+Voting shall proceed by a show of hands, unless three (3) delegates request a ballot prior to the calling of the vote by the Chairperson. - 23.
+In the event the vote results in a tie, the Chairperson shall cast the deciding vote. - 24.
+Except for "special resolutions," an affirmative vote will be indicated by a simple majority of delegates present. - 25.
+Any proposed Constitution, Policy or Bylaw changes or amendments that have been forwarded to the Saskatchewan Lacrosse Association office, in accordance with 2.05.2, will require a simple majority to pass at the Annual General meeting.

-- 20. Except for "special resolutions," an affirmative vote will be indicated by a simple majority of delegates present. - 21.
-Any proposed Constitution, Policy or Bylaw changes or amendments that have been forwarded to the Saskatchewan Lacrosse Association office, in accordance with 2.05.2, will require a simple majority to pass at the Annual General meeting. - 22.
-Any Constitution, Policy, or Bylaw changes or amendments that are brought to the Annual General Meeting floor not in accordance with Bylaw 30 will require a two-thirds (2/3) majority to come to the floor in order to voted upon. - 23.
-If there are any Policy changes that involve a sector, changes may be voted upon and approved in the specific sector's operating policy. - 24.
+- 26. Any Constitution, Policy, or Bylaw changes or amendments that are brought to the Annual General Meeting floor not in accordance with Bylaw 30 will require a two-thirds (2/3) majority to come to the floor in order to voted upon. - 27.
+If there are any Policy changes that involve a sector, changes may be voted upon and approved in the specific sector's operating policy. - 28.
 If changes are made to a sector's operating policy, the following rules must be followed: - a.
 Any policy that is changed must not contradict the Canadian Lacrosse Association and Saskatchewan Lacrosse Association's Bylaws and Policies. - b.
-Does not involve Saskatchewan Lacrosse Association monetary issues. - 25.
-Membership fees shall be the exclusive domain of the General Meetings of the Association. - 26.
-Any point not covered by the present Bylaws or the Policy Handbook shall remain the exclusive responsibility of the Executive. - 27.
+Does not involve Saskatchewan Lacrosse Association monetary issues. - 29.
+Membership fees shall be the exclusive domain of the General Meetings of the Association. - 30.
+Any point not covered by the present Bylaws or the Policy Handbook shall remain the exclusive responsibility of the Executive. - 31.
 These Bylaws may be amended at any General Meeting of the Association.